Entanglement islands and black hole decay in regular dilaton gravity: Dilaton gravity toy models

 \section{Dilaton gravity toy models}

 We consider a subclass of general dilaton models described by the gravitational action,

 where the dilaton field $\phi$ non--minimally couples to the Ricci scalar $R$ with function $W(\phi)$ specifying choice of model and primes denote derivatives with respect to $\phi$.
 The dimensionful parameter $\lambda$ sets the characteristic energy/length scale in the model.
-Formally, a vicinity of points where $W(\phi)=0$ corresponds to the strong coupling region in presence of the quantum matter what requires some attention in analysis of semiclassical solutions.

 The general solution with no matter is

 where integration constant $M$ can be identified with the Arnowitt--Deser--Misner (ADM) mass for asymptotically flat spacetimes with function $f(r)\to 1$ as $r\to\infty$.
 We derive field equations following from Eq.~\eqref{eq:grav-action} in Appendix~\ref{app:field-eqs}.
 The Minkowski spacetime ($M=0$) is a solution usually called the {\it linear dilaton} vacuum which gave its name to models described by Eq.~\eqref{eq:grav-action}.
 Uniqueness of the empty space solution is guaranteed by the two--dimensional analogue of the Birkhoff theorem~\cite{Louis-Martinez:1993agn}.
 A set of points $r=r_\mathrm{hor}$ where $f(r_\mathrm{hor})=0$ corresponds to event horizons or Cauchy horizons.